 For further information, including pre-registration materials and session outlines, contact Joel H. Schwartz, L-C-A Sales Co., 76 Main Street, Tuckahoe, NY 10707, or call 914/961-4700 or 212/585-1645.

-For life-safety messages, studies have that nothing communicate better-or ha calming effect a carefully physical messages. voice.
+For life-safety messages, nothing beats the human the and aga studies have a that nothing communicate better-or ha calming effect a carefully ph vocal message voice.